 XYREM can cause serious side effects, including the following:

 - Breathing problems, including slower breathing, trouble breathing, and/or short periods of not breathing while sleeping (sleep apnea).
-People who already have breathing or lung problems have a higher chance of having breathing problems when they use XYREM.
+People who already have breathing or lung problems have a higher chance of having breathing problems when they take XYREM.

 - Sleepwalking.
 Sleepwalking can cause injuries.
 Call your doctor if you or your child starts sleepwalking.
 Your doctor should check you or your child.